If you’re looking for a side gig, but need something ultra-flexible to fit around your current schedule, you may want to consider microtasking.

 FancyHands is one of the most popular platforms for the gig economy.
 It’s particularly good if you want to find work as a virtual assistant.
 Virtual assistant jobs on FancyHands include scheduling appointments, data entry jobs, making travel arrangements, and making calls on behalf of a client.

-Being a VA is considered one of the higher-paying micro jobs, making it an easier way to scale your income and develop a decent-paying side hustle.
+Being a virtual assistant is considered one of the higher-paying micro jobs, making it an easier way to scale your income and develop a decent-paying side hustle.
 The great thing is that you can work for multiple VA clients, to create a part-time or even full-time income.

 The FancyHands tasks typically pay $3 to $7, but if you work with the same client, there is the potential to earn more.
 Payments are made twice a week via Dwolla.
 However, you need to have an audio headset to get jobs on the platform.